 PA Dutch Shoofly Pie Recipe

 Shoofly pie is a fluffy molasses pie that's a traditional dessert here in Lancaster County, PA.
 The pie got it's name because the molasses in it attracts flies, so when you'd sit the pie on the window sill to cool, you'd constantly be shooing the flies away.
-Sometimes when the Amish are having a large picnic, they sometimes will bake extra shoofly pies to put around the perimeter of their picnic, so that the flies are drawn away from their food.
+Sometimes when the Amish are having a large picnic, they will bake extra shoofly pies to put around the perimeter of their group, so that the flies are drawn away from their food.

 Most people eat "wet bottom" shoofly pie, which differentiates from "dry bottom" shoofly pies because there's a gooey bottom layer that forms when the pie bakes.
 "Dry bottom" shoofly pie is more cake like.